mganss/MidiMorph/README.md

 Notes that remain unpaired (because the number of notes differ between the source and destination clips) can be handled in one of two ways:

-1. They can paired
+1. They can be paired
 in additional assignment rounds, such that one note from the clip that has fewer notes then has multiple notes from the other clip assigned to it.
-2. Remain unpaired and get faded or muted.
+2. They can remain unpaired and get faded or muted.
 Technically, they get paired with pseudo notes that are silent versions of themselves.

 ## Quantization